-Sec.
-5. (a) There is hereby established in the United States Treasury a fund to be known as the Maine Indian Claims Settlement Fund in which \$27,000,000 shall be deposited following the appropriation of sums authorized by Section 14 of this Act.

-- (b)(1) One-half of the principal of the Settlement Fund-shall be held in trust by the Secretary for the benefit of the Passamaquoddy Tribe, and the other half of the Settlement Fund shall be held in trust for the benefit of the Penobscot Nation.
+- Sec.
+5. (a) There is hereby established in the United States Treasury a fund to be known as the Maine Indian Claims Settlement Fund in which \$27,000,000 shall be deposited following the appropriation of sums authorized by section 14 of this Act. - (b)(1) One-half of the principal of the Settlement Fund shall be held in trust by the Secretary for the benefit of the Passamaquoddy Tribe, and the other half of the Settlement Fund shall be held in trust for the benefit of the Penobscot Nation.
 Each portion of the Settlement Fund shall be administered by the Secretary in accordance with terms established by the Passamaquoddy Tribe or the Penobscot Nation, respectively, and agreed to by the Secretary:

-Provided, That the Secretary may not agree to terms which provide for investment of the Settlement Fund in a manner not in accordance with Section 1 of the Act of June 24, 1938 (52 Stat.
-1037), unless the respective Tribe or Nation first submits a specific waiver of liability on the part of the United States for any loss which may result from such an investment:
+Provided, that the Secretary may not agree to terms which provide for investment of the Settlement Fund in a manner not in accordance with Section 1 of the Act of June 24, 1938 (52 Stat.
+1037), unless the respective Tribe or Nation first submits a specific waiver of liability on the part of the United States for any loss which may result from such an investment: Provided, further, that until such terms have been agreed upon, the Secretary shall fix the terms for the ba. .

-Provided, further, That until such terms have been agreed upon, the Secretary shall fix the terms for the administration of the portion of the Settlement Fund as to which there is no agreement. - (2) Under no circumstances shall any part of the principal of the Settlement Fund be distributed to either the Passamaquoddy Tribe or the Penobscot Nation, or to any member of either Tribe or Nation: Provided, however, That nothing herein shall prevent the Secretary from investing the principal of said Fund in accordance with paragraph (1) of this subsection. - (3) The Secretary shall make available to the Passamaquoddy Tribe and the Penobscot Nation in quarterly payments, without any deductions except as expressly provided in Section 6(d)(2) and without liability to or on the part of the United States, any income received from the investment of that portion of the Settlement Fund allocated to the respective Tribe or Nation, the use of which shall be free of regulation by the Secretary.
-The Passamaquoddy Tribe and the Penobscot Nation annually shall each expend the income from \$1,000,000 of their portion of the

-Settlement Fund for the benefit of their respective members who are over the age of sixty.
-Once payments under this paragraph have been made to the Tribe or Nation, the United States shall have no further trust responsibility to the Tribe or Nation or their members with respect to the sums paid, any subsequent distribution of these sums, or any property or services purchased therewith.

-- (c) There is hereby established in the United States Treasury a fund to be known as the Maine Indian Claims Land Acquisition Fund in which \$54,500,000 shall be deposited following the appropriation of sums authorized by Section 14 of this Act. - (d) The principal of the Land Acquisition Fund shall be apportioned as follows: - (1) \$900,000 to be held in trust for the Houlton Band of Maliseet Indians; - (2) \$26,800,000 to be held in trust for the Passamaquoddy Tribe; and - (3) \$26,800,000 to be held in trust for the Penobscot Nation.
+administration of the portion of the Settlement Fund as to which there is no agreement.

+- (2) Under no circumstances shall any part of the principal of the Settlement Fund be distributed to either the Passamaquoddy Tribe or the Penobscot Nation, or to any member of either Tribe or Nation: Provided, however, That nothing herein shall prevent the Secretary from investing the principal of said Fund in accordance with paragraph (1) of this subsection. - (3) The Secretary shall make available to the Passamaquoddy Tribe and the Penbobscot Nation in quarterly payments, without, liability to or on the part of the United States, any income derived from that portion of the Settlement Fund allocated to the respective Tribe or Nation, the use of which shall be free of regulation by the Secretary.
+Once these payments have been made to the Tribe or Nation, the United States shall have no further trust responsibility to the Tribe or Nation or their members with respect to the sums paid, any subsequent distribution of these sums, or any property or services purchased therewith. - (c) There is hereby established in the United States Treasury a fund to be known as the Maine Indian Claims Land Acquisition Fund in which \$54,500,000 shall be deposited following the appropriation of sums authorized by section 14 of this Act. - (d) The principal of the Land Acquisition Fund shall be apportioned as follows: - (1) \$900,000 to be held in trust for the Houlton Band of Maliseet Indians; - (2) \$26,800,000 to be held in trust for the Passamaquoddy Tribe; and - (3) \$26,800,000 to be held in trust for the Penobscot Nation.